robdevops/finbot/README.md

 * Running the stock reports on command

 The backend `bot.py` needs a frontend https server on a valid domain name with a valid x509 certifcate.
-It defaults to listening on http://127.0.0.1:5000/, which can be changed by setting `ip` and `port` in the .env file.
+It defaults to listening on http://127.0.0.1:5000/, which can be changed with `ip` and `port` in the .env file.

 Example frontend https server config (nginx):
 ```